About this policy

 - to conduct analytics in relation to our services.
 This could include comparing the information we hold about you against third party datasets;

-- so that our services can be marketed to you (or people similar to you) on third party platforms (for example, Facebook);
+- so that our services can be marketed to you (or people similar to you) on third party platforms (for example, through the use of Custom Audiences on Facebook);

 - if there are changes to our business (see section below on ‘Changes to our business’);